ktanushree/getinventory/README.md

-# CloudGenix Get Inventory
+# Prisma SD-WAN Get Inventory
-This utility is used to download inventory CloudGenix managed network to a CSV file.
+This utility is used to download inventory Prisma SD-WAN (CloudGenix) managed network to a CSV file.

 #### Synopsis
 Enables downloading inventory information and relavant information such as location, site and element state to a CSV file.